AreebDastgeer/Student-Learning-Assistant/README.md

 # Student-Learning-Assistant
-A personalized student learning assistant developed in python
+A personalized student learning assistant under development in python